diegoami/DA_ML_Capstone/README.md

 Training Job: a neural network will be trained to identify the probability for each category of an image.
 Our goal is to reach a good measurement on the identified metrics (log loss, f1, recall)

-Deployment of Service: a model will be deployed, in form of a service, that will be able to categorize a set of images, returning a probability for each category.
+Deployment of Service: a model and a predictor will be deployed, that will be able to categorize a set of images, returning a probability for each category.

-This model will be also able to accept a video or the URL of a video and the seconds interval at which images will be retrieved -  say, like, every two seconds.
+A possible future extension will be the possibility to accept a video or the URL of a video and the seconds interval at which images will be retrieved -  say, like, every two seconds.

-Client: a client will call the service passing a video and a second interval as an argument, and then execute a visualization of the result - identifying video segments and the probability of what category segments belong to.
+In this case, a client will call the service passing a video and a second interval as an argument, and then execute a visualization of the result - identifying video segments and the probability of what category segments belong to.
+This is however out of scope of thi project.